 What else can I add to a spinach smoothie to make it healthier?

-For a spike in protein, try using some nut butter, tofu, or yogurt to my smoothie.
+For a spike in protein, try using some nut butter, tofu, or Greek yogurt to the smoothie.

 Easy Spinach Smoothie Recipe

-This simple spinach smoothie recipe is both delicious and good for you – kids and adults will love to sip on this veggie packed smoothie any time of day!
+This simple green smoothie recipe is both delicious and good for you.
+Kids and adults will love to sip on this veggie packed drink any time of day!

 Spinach Smoothie Recipe